 Learn about how to properly choose and condition the water you use in your freshwater aquarium.

-The majority of freshwater hobbyists simply use their tap water.
+The most common source of tank water for aquarium hobbyists is simply the tap – the water that runs in your home.
 It is the easiest source to get your water from and in most cases, works just fine.
 However, the parameters of tap water can vary widely from location to location.
 You need to test your tap water for pH, gH, kH, and nitrates to understand exactly what is coming out of your tap.
 If the preferences of your fish are drastically different than your tap water’s parameters, you may need to use a different water source.

 One possible alternative to tap water is spring water.
 Spring water is useful if you need to lower the pH or the hardness of your aquarium’s water.
-The main drawbacks to spring water are its price (water changes can get fairly expensive especially if you are changing out larger volumes) and the fact that the mineral content varies widely from brand to brand.
-It is best to buy several different brands in the beginning and test each of them for pH, kH, and gH.
-Then pick the one that matches the preferences of your fish the closest.
-One way to find a happy medium between your tap water and spring water is to mix the two.
-This will also help cut the cost.
-You will again need to experiment with different mixes to find the right proportions for the parameters you are looking for.
-Also be sure to check that no harmful colors, flavors, preservatives, vitamins, or additives are added to the water as these can kill your fish.
-Also make sure that the bottled water is not distilled (a process whereby they cause the water to evaporate via boiling and then cool it back to a liquid state and collect it) as it will lack the trace elements and minerals needed by fish.
+The main drawbacks to spring water are its price and the fact that the mineral content varies widely from brand to brand.
+It is best to buy several different brands in the beginning and test each of them for pH, kH, and gH before picking the one that matches the preferences of your fish.
+One way to find a happy medium between your tap water and spring water is to mix the two -- this will also help cut the cost.
+When using bottled water, make sure it is not distilled (this means that all minerals have been removed) and that it hasn’t been treated with flavors, dyes or other additives.

 Reverse Osmosis Water